-Save water
+Save Water

-- If you have a garden, collect rainwater in a water butt and use this to water your plants or wash your car. - If you have a shower, try to take showers instead of baths. - Don't leave the tap running while you clean your teeth or wash up. - Wait until you have a full load of washing before using your washing machine. - If you wash your car at home, use a bucket not a power jet or hosepipe.
-Most car washes at garages recycle their water.
+- Don't leave the tap running while you clean your teeth or wash up. - Try to take showers instead of baths where possible. - Wait until you have a full load of washing before using your washing machine. - If you wash your car at home, use a bucket, not a power jet or hosepipe. - Reuse water where possible e.g. for watering plants.